 We may always take $\eta_i = \gamma_i$ by appending the shorter list of vectors ($\{\ket{i}\}$ or $\{\ket{k}\}$) with zero vectors.
 This will ensure the matrices $\gamma$ with elements $\delta_{ij}\gamma_i$ and $\eta$ with elements $\delta_{kj}\eta_k$ are equal.
 Furthermore, $w$ can then be taken to be square with $\ket{i} = \sum_k w_{ik}\ket{k}$.
 The condition, Eq.~(\ref{e1}), can then be written as

 which is the condition for the matrix $w$ to be in $U(p,q)$.
-Now, we can use the same argument, with $B=\Phi^\prime$ and $v_{jk}$ such that $\ket{j} = \sum_k v_{jk}\ket{k}$, to show
+Now we can use the same argument with $B=\Phi^\prime$ and $v_{jk}$ such that $\ket{j} = \sum_k v_{jk}\ket{k}$ to show

-Since each of these two are related to the same expression for $B$ using elements of $U(p,q)$ which is a group, then the linear transformation which takes the $C_i$ to the $D_j$, $u=vw^{-1}$ is in $U(p,q)$.
+Since each of these two are related to the same expression for $B$ using elements of $U(p,q)$ which is a group, then the linear transformation which takes the $C_i$ to the $D_j$ is given by $u=vw^{-1}$ and is in $U(p,q)$.

-Next, we consider whether $u\in U(p,q)$ will imply that $\Phi=\Phi^\prime$, i.e., if the condition is sufficient.
-This is straight-forward algebra.
-Then, Eq.(\ref{e123})
+Next we consider whether $u\in U(p,q)$ will imply that $\Phi=\Phi^\prime$, i.e., if the condition is sufficient.
+This is straightforward algebra.
+Then Eq. \eqref{eq:CandDeqs} is

-which shows that the two sets of operators $C_j$ and $D_j$ related by a pseudo-unitary matrix $u$ will yield the same map. $\square$
+which shows that the two sets of operators $C_j$ and $D_j$ related by a pseudounitary matrix $u$ will yield the same map. $\square$